 Irit: What has been the hardest process to operationalize with a CS software?

 Irit: What is the most efficient and effective way to leverage a Customer Success system in order to create transparency and increase cross-functional collaboration?

-Irit: What is the overall total cost, not in terms of money, but in terms beyond the software?
+Irit: What is the overall total cost, not in terms of money, but in terms of the software?

 Paul: There is definitely a lot of time and commitment that goes into CSM software.
 My advice is to look for certain techniques that make the cost easier.
 In other terms, take some low hanging fruit.
 One of the lowest hanging fruit is a net promoter score program (NPS), which is a customer loyalty metric.
-Apart from NPS methodology, there is also Intercom, which is another software program that creates customer messaging platforms.
+Apart from the NPS methodology, there is also Intercom, which is another software program that creates customer messaging platforms.